 Our staff add value to public sector effectiveness and the independent assurance of public sector administration and accountability, applying our professional and technical leadership to have a real impact on real issues.

-The objective of this report is to provide the Auditor-General’s independent assurance over the status of the selected Major Projects.
-The status of the selected Major Projects is reported in the Statement by the Secretary of Defence and the Project Data Summary Sheets (PDSSs) prepared by Defence, in accordance with the Guidelines endorsed by the Joint Committee of Public Accounts and Audit.
+The objective of this report will be to provide the Auditor-General’s independent assurance over the status of the selected major projects.
+The status of the selected major projects will be reported in the Statement by the Secretary of Defence and the Project Data Summary Sheets (PDSSs) prepared by Defence.
+Assurance from the ANAO’s review will be conveyed in the Independent Assurance Report by the Auditor-General.

 The objective of the audit is to assess whether Defence Housing Australia (DHA) administers its functions efficiently and effectively, and in accordance with the Government Business Enterprise guidelines.

 The objective of this audit is to assess the effectiveness of the administration of Aboriginal and Torres Strait Islander employment targets in government procurement contracts and intergovernmental funding agreements in achieving policy objectives.